martboo/martboo.github.io/index.md

 ## About

-Experienced Senior Engineer with a demonstrated history of working in the higher education industry.
+Experienced Chief Engineer with a demonstrated history of working in the higher education industry.
 Skilled in incident response, information security, computer forensics, Linux, Windows and MacOS.

 Team leader of [UiO-CERT](https://cert.uio.no).